Youth City Council

 - Presidential Service Award - 2010-2020

 Members of the YCC also have the opportunity to go to Washington D.C. for the CADCA conference.
 Here they learn what to look for in our community concerning drug abuse, as well as solutions to bring back to our community.
 In the past, members have hosted related CADCA panels at the Youth City Council Leadership Institute and taught other youth city councils.

 How do I sign up?

-Applications can be found using the QR code to the right, or by clicking the link in the right sidebar.
+Applications can be found by clicking the link in the right sidebar.
 Fill out the form and we will get back to you shortly!

 What requirements do I need to meet to be a part of the Youth City Council?

 We encourage highly qualified junior high and high school youth who live in South Salt Lake to apply for a position with the Youth City Council.

 No, Youth City Council is open and free to anyone who meets the requirements.